-Her aerial training in 2009 at The Detroit Flyhouse and it is no exaggeration to say that it changed her life.
+Her aerial training began in 2009 and it is no exaggeration to say that it changed her life.
 Aerial arts taught her a new respect for her body’s abilities and a completely different understanding of her own boundaries.
 Now she wants to share her enthusiasm for the discipline by providing a safe space for others to learn, practice, and grow.

 Erin Garber-Pearson is a visual artist and circus performer from Tucson, AZ.
-She currently performs under the name “Fortuna,” and is one half of the acrobatic storytelling project, “Violet and Fortuna.”
 Her work incorporates solo and duo aerial fabric, aerial loops, rope, partner acrobatics, fire performing, stilt dancing and a number of sideshow acts with large sculptural props and video to create contemporary circus performance and installations.

 Erin received her Masters in Sculpture and Multimedia from the University of Arizona in 2011.
 She has worked with various physical theater groups such as Infiammati Fire Circus (Minneapolis), The Dead Man’s Carnival (Milwaukee), and Flam Chen (Tucson).
 She currently resides in Toledo, OH with her partner, performer Erik Bang!!! where she is owner of Bird's Eye View Circus.

 Violet is a contemporary circus performer and instructor.
 Trained as a high level gymnast in childhood, and a competitive diver in college, she claims to be more comfortable on hands than feet.
 Violet teaches consent-based and body positive movement classes on static trapeze, hand balancing, and contortion to youth and adults.
 She is a member of the American Circus Educators (ACE) / American Youth Circus Organization (AYCO) and is Director of Youth Circus Camp.